 - You're able to enter a short answer in any column provided.
 For example, .8 can be entered in columns 1-2, or 2-3, or 3-4.

-- If you're answer ends up being a repeating decimal, such as .4444444, just enter as many decimal points as you can in the grid provided.
+- If your answer ends up being a repeating decimal, such as .4444444, just enter as many decimal points as you can in the grid provided.

-- Even though you can enter an equivalent decimal for your answer instead of a fraction, there is not reason to as it just wastes time.
+- Even though you can enter an equivalent decimal for your answer instead of a fraction, there is no reason to as it just wastes time.

 - Do not provide mixed numbers as answers.
 For example, if your answer is 2 3/4, you need to change it to 11/4 or 2.75.

 The following are tips and techniques for improving your performance on the standard multiple choice questions.

 - Read the question thoroughly and make sure you understand what the question is looking for.
 Select the best answer provided for the variable, value, or expression that is requested.